 The Ducky Feather has a wide CPI range that you can adjust with the CPI button underneath to seven different settings: 400, 800, 1600, 3200, 6400, 12000, and 16000.
 You can also adjust its polling rate with a button underneath to 125, 250, and 1000Hz.
 The sensor is a bit inaccurate when moving at a fast speed, but it shouldn't be an issue for most people.
 There's also a lift-off distance toggle underneath the mouse; setting it to L gets a lift-off of 1.2 mm, while we tested the other two settings at 2.4 mm.
 However, we can only test lift-off distance in increments of 1.2 mm, so we can't test if the D and H settings are the same.
 If you're interested in a similar gaming mouse with an 8000Hz maximum polling rate and a CPI setting that you can adjust by increments of one, check out the Corsair SABRE PRO.

 The Ducky Feather has a limited number of buttons, and without any dedicated software, you can't reprogram any of them.
 If you're using it right-handed, the top button on the right side acts as an 'Fn' key, allowing you to use the two left-side buttons as Home and End keys.
 The bottom right side button allows you to switch to left-handed use, which makes the side button functions reversed; the left-side top button then works as the 'Fn' key while the bottom button allows you to switch back to the right-handed mode.
+For a gaming mouse with similar performance and a dedicated CPI button behind the scroll wheel, check out the Dream Machines DM1 FPS.

 The mouse wheel feels standard with light tactility and well-defined notches.
 There's a rubber grip to help with scrolling.
 The middle click is on the sensitive side, so you may accidentally click it while scrolling.